25thSaam/profile-tracking-website/README.md

 ## Overview

-The **International Tracking & Profiling Database (ITPD)** is a fictional web application built as part of a school project exploring an information crisis scenario set in the year 2076.
+The **International Tracking & Profiling Database (ITPD)** is a fake web application built for a school project exploring an information crisis scenario set in the year 2076.
 The website simulates a dystopian system where user profiles are tracked, analyzed, and accessed through a centralized database.

-The project was built using **HTML, CSS, and JavaScript** to explore frontend development and UI/UX design concepts while also engaging with themes of privacy, surveillance, and data ethics.
+The project was built using **HTML, CSS, and JavaScript** to explore frontend development and UI/UX design concepts while also engaging with themes of privacy, and surveillance.

----

 ## Motivation